 What that means for parents is that there are a lot of moving parts.
 This is why many parents find it helpful to print off a checklist of lunch ingredients to stick on the fridge while packing.
 Lists like that are also helpful in creating a grocery list, allowing mom and dad a reference point so they can purchase various options for each food group when visiting the grocery store.
 Castle admits that it might not be possible to hit every food group every morning but says that parents should definitely make sure that their kid is getting protein, some fruit, and a fiber-rich grain.
 That’s sort of the hard minimum.

 How to Make a Balanced Meal a Little Kid Might Eat

-- Try to get a grain, a protein, a dairy, a fruit, and a vegetable in the lunchbox daily.
+- Try to get a grain, a protein, a dairy, a fruit, and a vegetable into the lunchbox daily.
 When you fail, prioritize grains and toss in some appealing fruit snacks.

 - Plan ahead by making lists and using them when shopping.
 There are too many moving parts to just wing it.

 - Watch what the kid eats at home and try to prioritize packing foods he or she likes.
 Ask kids what they like if it’s not clear.
 Just don’t be aggressive about it as antagonism can lead to unhealthy eating habits.

 It’s also important to think about what we might call, for lack of a better word, marketing.
 Kids are notoriously picky, which often means parents resort to hiding the food groups in more fun packaging (squeezable yogurt, fruit leathers in fun shapes, veggie packets).
 That’s all good, but it’s naive to believe that this guarantees success.
 Look in cafeteria trash sometimes and you’ll see plenty of yogurt spilled from packages.
 The truth is that kids can’t be trusted to eat what they’re given and that there’s no clear solution for this.